Colts activate QB Carson Wentz from COVID-19 list

 Tampa Bay (11-4) said Saturday that Bruce Arians will coach in the game at the New York Jets.
 Arians had gone into COVID-19 protocols earlier in the week.

-Wide receivers coach Kevin Garver also will work the game after coming off the list.
+Wide receivers coach Kevin Garvera also will work the game after coming off the list.
 Activated to play were cornerbacks Jamel Dean and Sean Murphy-Bunting.

 Also: